seuleepy/Dynamic-IP-Adapter/README.md

+# Dynamic-IP-Adapter
+---
+## Introduction
 This is an extension of the IP-Adapter.
 It applies dynamic weights during inference based on time steps.
 It allows independent control of each condition's influence on image generation.

+## Installation